-4.5.44.4.4 Horizon will provide solar and blackout blinds or alternative mitigation in unforeseen cases of sleep disturbance ~~(refer to 8.3.19 for further information)~~ in accordance with section 8.3 of this Wylfa Newydd CoCP.
+4.4.4 Horizon will provide solar and blackout blinds or alternative mitigation in unforeseen cases of sleep disturbance in accordance with section 8.3 of this Wylfa Newydd CoCP.

-4.5.54.4.5 As set out in the relevant sub-CoCPs, Horizon will prepare and submit for approval site-specific Construction Lighting Schemes in accordance with the Requirements in Schedule 3 and Schedule [21] of the ~~Draft DCO Order~~.
+4.4.5 As set out in the relevant sub-CoCPs, Horizon will prepare and submit for approval site-specific Construction Lighting Schemes in accordance with the Requirements in Schedule 3 and Schedule 4 of the Order.

-4.64.5 On-site communications
+4.5 On-site communications

-4.6.14.5.1 A process of on-site communications, such as daily shift and activity briefings, will be used to advise the site workforce of health, safety, environmental and community matters.
-This will include information obtained from CLG meetings (see section 3.2), such as noise generation and access issues, together with constraints detailed in the contracts (e.g. working hours) and other documents, such as the ~~Draft DCO and Order~~, this Wylfa Newydd CoCP and the sub-CoCPs, regulating the Wylfa Newydd DCO Project.
+4.5.1 A process of on-site communications, such as daily shift and activity briefings, will be used to advise the site workforce of health, safety, environmental and community matters.
+This will include information obtained from CLG meetings (see section 3.2), such as noise generation and access issues, together with constraints detailed in the contracts (e.g. working hours) and other documents, such as the Order, this Wylfa Newydd CoCP and the sub-CoCPs, regulating the Wylfa Newydd DCO Project.

-4.6.24.5.2 Appropriate information will be addressed to all members of the workforce by way of an induction, including sub-contractors, before any person commences work.
+4.5.2 Appropriate information will be addressed to all members of the workforce by way of an induction, including sub-contractors, before any person commences work.

-4.6.34.5.3 Toolbox talks or other appropriate means will be employed to disseminate information to the workforce on a routine basis.
+4.5.3 Toolbox talks or other appropriate means will be employed to disseminate information to the workforce on a routine basis.

-4.74.6 Security
+4.6 Security